 There are a lot of ways to make refrigerator pickles, but I thought it would be fun to share the basic refrigerator pickle recipe that I used in the class.
 We tweaked this recipe to accommodate the ingredients that each student chose.

-- Combine the remaining ingredients in a small saucepan, and heat them until they boil.
-Once you have a nice, rolling boil, turn off the stove, and pour the hot brine into your jar.
-The heat from the brine will soften the veggies.
+- Combine the remaining ingredients in a small saucepan, and heat them until they boil, stirring until the sugar dissolves.
+This should only take a few minutes.
+Turn off the stove, and pour the hot brine into your jar.
+The heat from the brine will soften the onions.

 - Screw the lid onto your jar loosely, and set it on the counter to cool.
 Once it’s cool enough to handle, you can tighten the lid and stick the jar into the fridge.

-- Your refrigerator pickles will keep for 3-4 weeks.
+- Your pickle onions will keep for 1-2 weeks.
 I recommend writing the date on the jar, because I hate playing, “When Did I Make These, Again?”